Okoroire

-Okoroire (Maori: Ōkoroire) is a small settlement in the South Waikato District and Waikato region of New Zealand's North Island, centered around the Okoroire Hot Springs.
+Okoroire (Māori: Ōkoroire) is a small settlement in the South Waikato District and Waikato region of New Zealand's North Island, centred around the Okoroire Hot Springs.
 The place name means 'place of the koroire / toroire, an extinct species of ring-necked duck.

 The hot springs consist of three naturally heated geothermal pools dug in 1880, which were extensively redeveloped in 2017 and 2018.
 The pools are surrounded by bush and ferns.
 During the late 19th century the pools were used by the sick for treatment and by Māori women to cleanse after giving birth.

 Local attractions include whitewater rafting, bird-watching and fishing.
 Local walks include the Three Kauri Track, the Wairere Falls walk and Te Waihou walkway.